jglasspilon/jglasspilon/README.md

 I’m passionate about building interfaces that **not only look good — they feel good**, and empower players to understand game systems effortlessly.

 ### Development Philosophy
-I design UI systems that prioritize scalability, accessibility, and creative autonomy.
-My focus is on reducing implementation friction through data-driven, non-invasive tools that allow designers to iterate freely while maintaining technical robustness, performance, and long-term maintainability.
+I design UI systems that are scalable, reliable, and built for creative freedom.
+My focus is on frameworks that start predictably, adapt quickly, and empower teams to iterate without friction.
+By keeping architectures clean and responsibilities clear, I ensure that new ideas can be introduced without breaking what already works.
+The result: UI foundations that are robust today and flexible enough to grow with tomorrow’s challenges.

 ---